 It’s time for another post after a very long break!
-Today’s post is all about understanding the different terms around programming languages and their different types.
+Today’s post is all about understanding the different terms around programming languages and their different types, programming language paradigms.

 Ever since I started to learning how to code, I’ve been bombarded with more or less cryptic jargon like never before in my life.
 Surely, it’s nothing less than what I expected, but still it has sometimes felt like certain blog posts and online courses should come with a dictionary for us coding rookies.

-Here’s a little overview of all the items in this little glossary of different terms and concepts around programming languages.
-See something you’re not familiar with – pick it and click it!
+Here’s a little overview of all the items in this little glossary of different terms and concepts around programming language paradigms.

 Table of contents

 - Assembly language

 - Machine language

 - Natural language